Computer Science (CSC)

 Examines a special interest topic in computer science.
 Topics and credits may vary between offerings.
 Computer science minors may take this course with instructor approval.

-This senior capstone course will complete and deliver the software product started in CSC 4151 & CSC 4152, and explore topics and frontiers in computer science and information systems.
-Students will review and summarize their educational experience at SPU in a written essay.
+This 3rd and final senior capstone course will complete and deliver the software product started in CSC 4896 & CSC 4897, and will complete the exploration of the capstone topics and frontiers in computer science and information systems.
+Students will review and summarize their educational experience at SPU in a written paper.
 Preparation for a career and lifelong learning options are included.
 Students will investigate and write a term paper on one or more current topics within the computing industry.
 This course is the completion of a three-quarter team software product development sequence.
-Student teams will implement, test, and deliver the software product they began in CSC 4151 and CSC 4152.
-Class time will be devoted to applying software engineering principles to their project, technical reviews, formal presentations of the completed system, and to the other topics listed above.
+Student teams will implement, test, and deliver the software product they began in CSC 4896 and CSC 4897.
+See the description of CSC 4896 for more information on the topics covered.
+Class time will be devoted to applying software engineering principles to their project, technical reviews, formal presentations, and demos of the completed system, and to the other capstone topics.
+Teams will present their project status and demo their product at the Erickson Conference and at the Senior Showcase Event, which is a culminating trade-show-like expo of the software app the course's students have created over the year.
+Upon completion of this course, the grades for CSC 4896 and CSC 4897 will be awarded.
 Typically offered: Spring.

 CSC 4900 Independent Study in Computer Science (1-5 Credit)